Pathology Residency Programs

 The Department of Pathology at Johns Hopkins provides in-depth training in anatomic pathology (AP) and clinical pathology (CP), either combined or individually, to newly graduated M.D.s and those with previous postdoctoral experience.
 The program is designed to train a well-rounded pathologist through extensive clinical and research experience.
 House officers receive training in diagnostic anatomic and clinical pathology in a setting of clinical and academic excellence.
 The department also offers a combined anatomic pathology (AP) and neuropathology (NP) track.

-Residents selecting combined AP and CP training have a fully integrated four-year program developed for their particular interest.
-In the first two years, all residents are exposed to the major divisions of anatomic and clinical pathology.
-The first year focuses on AP training, including autopsy, surgical pathology and cytopathology, and CP.
-The second year emphasizes introductory rotations in CP.
-In the ensuing two years, the residents take advanced and elective rotations in both anatomic and clinical pathology.
-The final year of training provides substantial responsibility in anatomic and clinical pathology.
+Residents selecting combined AP training have a fully integrated three-year program developed for their particular interest.
+In the first two years, all residents are exposed to the major divisions of anatomic pathology.
+The first year focuses on AP training, including autopsy, surgical pathology and cytopathology.
+In the ensuing two years, the residents take advanced and elective rotations in anatomic pathology.
+The final year of training provides substantial responsibility in anatomic pathology.

 The core AP rotations include: